darktable-org/dtdocs/content/overview/workflow/process.md

 author: "people"
 ---

 This section is intended to get you comfortable processing images in the darkroom view using a _scene-referred_ workflow.
-You are advised to follow the guidelines verbatim up to the end of the [_image processing in 3 modules_](#image-processing-in-3-modules) section and then choose other areas to learn as-and-when you need to use those techniques in your images.
+You are advised to follow the guidelines provided below, up to the end of the [_image processing in 3 modules_](#image-processing-in-3-modules) section and then choose other areas to learn as-and-when you need to use those techniques in your images.

 # getting started